vivzero/LG-14U530-OpenCore/README.md

 - Secure Boot Option: Off

 ## Reported Issues
-- VGA Output works, but disconnect detection is not working.
+- VGA Output works, but it has several problems related to lid and sleeping.
 - Some features won't work: dGPU, SD Card Reader, Windows-only Function Keys, and hibernate mode 25.
-- After waking from sleep, Wi-Fi doesn't work.
+- [Itlwm] After waking from sleep, Wi-Fi doesn't work.
 - [Itlwm] Bluetooth has short range because of Wi-Fi.
-- [VoodooPS2] When using Trackpad at first after booting, its pointing is odd.
+- Trackpad works, but it's not good because of hardware limitation.
+I recommend to use Magic Trackpad 2...
-- If you attempt to hibernate, mini PCIe (Intel WLAN) and "Battery Charge Stop Percentage" Config will be lost.
+- If you attempt to hibernate, mini PCIe and "Battery Charge Stop Percentage" Config (in BIOS Setup) will be lost.